emersondemetrio/node-pipelines/README.md

 This is a line in a large file.
 99974
 This is a line in a large file.
 99975
 This is a line in a large file.
 99976
-This is a line in a large file.
-99977
-This is a line in a large file.
-99978
-This is a line in a large file.
-99979
 ```

 Run the experiments: